mozhdehNouri/androidStudies/kotlin/coroutine/Coroutine.md

 - It will enable writing asynchronous code in a synchronous way.

-- Overall, the Coroutines make multitasking very easy.
+- Coroutines make multitasking very easy.

 -  **Coroutines** and the threads both are multitasking.
 But the difference is that threads are managed by the OS and **coroutines by the users** as it can execute a few lines of function by taking advantage of the cooperation.

 - a coroutine is a lightweight and efficient way of performing concurrent or asynchronous programming.

-Coroutines allow you to suspend the execution of a function without blocking the thread, and then resume it later when the desired condition is met.
+- Coroutines allow you to suspend the execution of a function without blocking the thread, and then resume it later when the desired condition is met.

 -  **Coroutines** are lightweight threads .A lightweight thread means it doesn't map on the native thread, so it doesn't require context switching on the processor, so they are faster.